eslam-nasser/qawafel-backend/README.md

 You can find the documentaiont for the API on [This online Postman docs](https://documenter.getpostman.com/view/5657786/TWDdiDme).

 ## How to install

 1- `git clone https://github.com/eslam-nasser/qawafel-backend.git`
-2- `cd qawafel-backend && php artisan migrate:refresh --seed`
-3- `php artisan serve`
+2- create a new mysql db called `qawafel_backend` can change db credentials in `.env` file 3- `cd qawafel-backend && php artisan migrate:refresh --seed` 4- `php artisan serve`
-4- download and import the postman collection + env
+5- download and import the postman collection + env
-5- start testing
+6- start testing

 ## Need Postman collection and environment variables?